Christy Zhou

 Welcome

-Christy Zhou is an Assistant Professor of Economics at Clemson University.
-Christy is an applied microeconomist who studies environmental and energy regulations, policies on the transportation sector, and market incentives for technological change.
-Her works explore various topics that examine the car market, power sector, energy-efficient products, air traffic congestion, and the local labor market that experiences energy transition.
+Christy Zhou is an Associate Professor of Economics at Clemson University.
+Christy is an applied microeconomist who studies environmental and energy policies and regulations, transportation policies and market incentives for technological change.
+Her works explore topics including the vehicle market, the power sector, energy-efficient products, air traffic congestion, and the local labor market experiencing the energy transition.

 Fields of Interest